dominiksalvet/gim/METHODS.md

 ## Notes

 * All arguments stated above are **delivered automatically by gim**.
-* Prefix arguments stand for a base directory that the target Git project is being installed to or uninstalled from.
-If used, gim can perform both global and local installations.
+* A prefix argument represents an installation directory.
+If a Git project uses it, gim can perform both global and local installations.